ipazniak/Covid-19-Challenge/README.md

 A native macOS Swift-written application, performing the following steps:

-- Retrieving JSON data from <a href="https://covidtracking.com/api/v1/states/current.json" target="_blank">API</a> and converting it to CSV format
+- Retrieving <a href="https://covidtracking.com/api/v1/states/current.json" target="_blank">data</a> in JSON format from <a href="https://covidtracking.com/data/api" target="_blank">covidtracking.com</a> API and converting it to CSV format
 - Checking user connection status to z/OSMF
 - Creating a sequential `Z99998.PS` data set and uploading CSV data to it
 - Uploading COBOL and JCL source code to the existing data sets as `Z99998.CBL(COVID19)` and `Z99998.JCL(COVID19J)`